 In the Fall of 2020, DISC began a series that engaged Duke alums who were active in Middle East, Islamic Studies, Gender Studies, and Muslim life during their time on campus.
 We asked the invited speakers to talk to the personal, intellectual, academic, and spiritual trajectory through life, Duke, and graduate school.
-Although virtual, we had a lively series of four speakers who were willing to wrestle with what scholar activism is, who they are as scholars, and what they are currently working on.
-Each talk is available to view below and we are thrilled to continue this series into Spring 2021 and possibly beyond.
+Although virtual, we had a lively series of Alums who were willing to wrestle with what scholar activism is, who they are as scholars, and what they are currently working on.
+Each talk is available to view below.

 "The Ink of a Poet: Writing & The Art of Transforming the Wretched as Sacred" with Antonio López, PhD Candidate at Stanford University